Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Nuclear Spin Sensing and Spectroscopy

 To model these measurements, we calculate the expected echo suppression using only the ${}^1$H and ${}^{13}$C nuclei on the OX063 molecule, while averaging over molecular orientations and the electron Rabi frequency distribution [Fig.~\ref{fig1}(e)].
 For ${}^1$H nuclei, we use Eq.~(\ref{eq:cosphi}) for the 63 protons on the molecule, with hyperfine couplings computed from Eq.~(\ref{eq:A0},\ref{eq:A1}) using the point-dipole approximation: $A_{\mathrm{iso}} = 0$ and $A_{\mathrm{aniso}} = \mu_0 \hbar \gamma_H\gamma_e/\left(4\pi r^3\right)$, where $\gamma_H/(2\pi) = 42.6$~MHz/T is the ${}^1$H gyromagnetic ratio and $r$ is the nucleus-electron distance.
-The ${}^{13}$C nuclei require a different treatment because, at natural abundance, only about half of the 52 carbon sites are occupied, and several lie sufficiently close to the electron that their strong hyperfine couplings fall outside the regime where the effective-Hamiltonian description applies.
-We therefore model the ${}^{13}$C response using a full simulation of the time-dependent Hamiltonian under the applied control waveform, with hyperfine parameters taken from the literature \cite{Trukhan2013,Bowman2005}.
+The ${}^{13}$C nuclei require a different treatment because, at natural abundance, each of the 52 carbons only has a $1\%$ probability of being ${}^{13}$C, and several carbon sites lie sufficiently close to the electron that their strong hyperfine couplings fall outside the regime where the effective-Hamiltonian description applies.
+We therefore model the ${}^{13}$C response using a simulation of the time-dependent Hamiltonian under the applied control waveform, with hyperfine parameters taken from the literature \cite{Trukhan2013,Bowman2005}.
 Details of the simulations are provided in the Supplemental Material \cite{Supplements}.

 The simulations [solid lines in Fig.~\ref{fig4}(b-d)] reproduce the experimental data, indicating that the signal is dominated by nuclei on the OX063 molecule itself rather than by the surrounding matrix.
 This conclusion is further supported by the experimentally extracted fraction, $0.49(2)$, of molecules exhibiting appreciable ${}^{13}\mathrm{C}$ hyperfine coupling, consistent with the expected ${}^{13}\mathrm{C}$ occupancy in OX063 at natural abundance.

 As in the external-field case, the XYXYd sequence can be extended to correlation spectroscopy using the sequence given in Fig.~\ref{fig4}(e).
 The filter function is positioned at the selected nuclear Larmor frequency.
 The measured signal $C(t)$ probes the correlation between the electron phases accumulated in the two XYXYd-$N$ blocks, which is modulated by nuclear spin dynamics under secular hyperfine couplings during the correlation delay $t$.
 In the small-phase regime, the signal is approximately